-The value of business acquired relates to the acquisition of Reassure America Life Insurance Company ("REALIC") in 2012 and the reinsurance agreement with John Hancock in 2018.
+The value of business acquired relates to the acquisition of Reassure America Life Insurance Company ("REALIC") in 2012.
 The VOBA is amortized over the estimated life of the business, not to exceed 10 years.
-During 2018 and 2017, the Company recorded amortization expense of \$50.6 million and \$49.1 million, respectively.
+During both 2017 and 2016, the Company recorded amortization expense of \$49.1 million in the statement of operations.